Theme

 # Install the dependencies

-yarn install
+pnpm install

 # Create a .env file with the correct API_URL with the following command - edit based on which port the application is running

-echo "API_URL=http://localhost:8000" > .env
+echo "API_URL=http://localhost:3000" > .env

 # Start the application

-yarn android && yarn start
+pnpm android && pnpm start

 Getting help